elephantscale/es-training-new/future-courses/Industrial-IoT.md

 ## Course Outline

  * Understand and apply fundamental concepts and methods related to the fields of information technology and Industrial Automation and Control Systems (IACS) cybersecurity.
- * Align overall
-organizational operational goals with security functions and implementations
+ * How to align overall organizational operational goals with security functions and implementations
      - The role of managers, hackers, and developers
 * Protecting IASC assets against different security threats
 * Implement system security
    - Application of security design principals
-   - Application of appropriate security control mitigations for vulnerabilities present
+   - Application of appropriate security control mitigation for vulnerabilities present
    - Cryptography and the security services
    - Concepts and architecture that define the associated technology and implementation systems and protocols at the Open Systems Interconnection (OSI) model layers 1–7.
    - System Lifecycle (SLC)